-- Improve the security and reduce the risks to our water supply, for example, by providing an emergency pumping station to ensure a second source of supply to part of Wellington City. - Provide for a major disaster by self insuring the pipelines, Stuart Macaskill Lakes and the tunnels with a sum of \$750,000 being added to the fund.
+- Improve the security of supply and reduce the risks of our water supply, for example, by providing an emergency pumping station to part of Wellington city. - Provide for a major disaster by self insuring the pipelines, Stuart Macaskill Lakes and the tunnels with a sum of \$750,000 being added to the fund.
 Other assets, such as water treatment plants, will be insured via the normal insurance market.